-By application published on filed on January 2, 2012, DonMark, Inc., dba Cornhusker Cab Company, of Papillion, Nebraska, seeks authority from the Public Service Commission ("PSC" or "Commission") to operate common carrier in Nebraska intrastate commerce in the transportation of passengers by taxi in Lancaster County, and between points in Lancaster County, on the one hand, and on the other hand, points in Nebraska over irregular routes.
+By application published on filed on January 2, 2012, Valor Transportation Company dba Safeway Cab Company, Nebraska, seeks authority from the Public Service Commission ("PSC" or "Commission") to operate common carrier in Nebraska intrastate commerce in the transportation of passengers by taxi in Lancaster County, and between points in Lancaster County, on the one hand, and on the other hand, points in Nebraska over irregular routes.
 RESTRICTION: The transportation of railroad train crews and their baggage is not authorized.
-HHS Designation: Yes.
-Notice of the application was published in The Daily Record, Omaha, Nebraska on January 9, 2012.
-Timely protests to the application were filed by Servant Cab Company, d/b/a Yellow Cab Company and Capitol Cab Company, through its attorney, Jack Shultz; Golden Plains Services of McCook, Nebraska; and Transport Plus of Lincoln, Nebraska.
+Designation: Yes.
+Notice of the application was published in The Daily Record, Omaha, Nebraska on January 9, 2012. protests to the application were filed by Servant Cab Company, d/b/a Yellow Cab Company and Capitol Cab Company, through its attorney, Jack Shultz; Golden Plains Services Nebraska; and Transport Plus of Lincoln, Nebraska.